 - Hear Doggy – Best squeaker-less plush dog toy

-- Loofa Dog – Best plush dog toy for large/giant breeds
+- Loofa Dog – Best plush dog toy for large and giant breeds

 - Snuggle Puppy – Best plush dog toy for puppies